Last update: September 28th, 2025

-森に棲む月に棲む / 月に即席で構築するベースキャンプ
+森に棲む月に棲む / 月および火星に構築するベースキャンプのパッシブ展開構築法

 Jun Sato / The University of Tokyo

-These problems are solved in our module:
+These solutions are included in our development:

-How to touchdown on the bumpy terrain?
+Mechanism to touchdown on the bumpy terrain.

-How to release from the lander?
+Mechanism to release a module from the lander.

 We are looking for a way of international collaboration.